salma-emara/aps105-book/textbook/chapters/chapter04-loops/debugging-loops.md

 In this section, we debug an example program that uses a nested loop to print a pattern.
 The program is shown below.
 We go through common mistakes and types of errors that you might encounter when writing a code with a loop.

-## Goal of this exercise
+## Goal of debugging exercises

-* Practice reviewing other people's code
+* Practice reviewing/reading other people's code
 * Fix mistakes in other people's code (debugging)
 * See/avoid mistakes in your own code